WNderitu/week_3_project_advanced_ml/README.md

 ---

-For the Time Series Forecasting Model, the dataset for **one monitoring station; Aotizhongxin** will be used for EDA & predicting levels for the 6 air pollutants.
+For the exploratory data analysis and time Series forecasting modelling, the dataset for **one monitoring station; Aotizhongxin** will be used.

 - The Aotizhongxin dataset has 35,064 observations and 17 features (4 time features, 6 target variables & 7 environmental factors).